 Programme notes are provided every week, and at the end of each film, the society invites members and guests to anonymously write comments and grade the screening from 'excellent' to 'dreadful'.

 Ayr Film Society is a registered charity in Scotland (OSCR charity number: SC 006980).
-We are affiliated with Ayr Arts Guild, Cinema for All and Film Hub Scotland.
+We are affiliated with Ayr Arts Guild, Cinema for All, Film Hub Scotland and Screen Scotland.

-Tony Scott (Chair), Ron Currie (Treasurer & Secretary), John Callan, Eibhlin Corrigan, Ian McKinnell, Katherine McNab .
+Tony Scott (Chair), Ron Currie (Treasurer & Secretary), John Callan, Eibhlin Corrigan, Ian McKinnell, Katherine McNab, Susan McPartlin,

 The inaugural meeting of the proposed Ayr Film Society was in November 1972 held by a group of 5 individuals passionate about film and about sharing this with other individuals in the community. there were about 20 individuals in attendance.
 At the inaugural film of the original Ayr Film Society (January 1973) membership was charged £1 for a season of five feature films for season January - May 1973.